 6. ROLE OF CHAIR

-6.1 The LHBs acknowledge that the Regulations require that the Chair be appointed by the Cabinet Secretary for Health, Wellbeing & Sport as an independent appointment and in accordance with the Nolan Principles.
-It is further acknowledged that the Chair is accountable to the Cabinet Secretary for Health, Wellbeing and Sport and is required by the Cabinet Secretary for Health, Wellbeing and Sport to act in accordance with the terms of his/her Accountability Agreement.
+6.1 The LHBs acknowledge that the Regulations require that the Chair be appointed by the Minister for Health and Social Services as an independent appointment and in accordance with the Nolan Principles.
+It is further acknowledged that the Chair is accountable to the Minister and is required to act in accordance with the terms of the Accountability Agreement.
 Refer to Standing Order 1.4.1.

 6.2 The Chair will: